digitalfondue/lavagna/src/main/stampo/doc/02-install/02-01-install.en.md

 ```
 [mysqld]
 ft_min_word_len=3
+ft_stopword_file = ""
 ```

-The default 4 minimal word length can be problematic for searching 3 letters acronyms.
+The default minimal word length (4) and the stopwords can be problematic for searching acronyms or short words.

 Additionally, when creating the database, it must ensured that utf-8 is used everywhere: